Hank Elespuru: Coaching

 In 1950, Elespuru became the head basketball coach and assistant football coach at Bates College.
 Over two seasons, he compiled an overall record of 7–37.
 In 1952, he became the head wrestling coach and football line coach at Wesleyan University.

 In 1955, Elespuru moved to Sacramento State University, where he was an assistant football and track coach and established the school's boxing program.
 Under his leadership, the Hornets became one of the top boxing programs in the country.
 Jim Flood won individual championships in 1957 and 1958 and Terry Smith won the 156-pound weight class title in 1959.
 The following year, the Sacramento State discontinued boxing following the death of Wisconsin boxer Charlie Mohr.
 From 1970 to 1983, he coached Sacramento State's wrestling team, during which time he developed fourteen All-Americans.

 Officiating

 Elespuru began officiating amateur bouts in 1961 and professional fights in 1968.
-He was a referee or judge for over 40 world title fights, including Salvador Sánchez vs. Wilfredo Gómez, Jeff Fenech vs. Carlos Zárate, Záratevs.
-Alberto Dávila, Lloyd Honeyghan vs. Jorge Vaca, Julio Cesar Chavez vs. Roger Mayweather, David Tua vs. Ike Ibeabuchi, John John Molina vs. Tony Lopez, Yaqui López vs. Carlos De Leon.
+He was a referee or judge for over 40 world title fights, including Salvador Sánchez vs. Wilfredo Gómez, Jeff Fenech vs. Carlos Zárate, Zárate vs. Alberto Dávila, Lloyd Honeyghan vs. Jorge Vaca, Julio Cesar Chavez vs. Roger Mayweather, David Tua vs. Ike Ibeabuchi, John John Molina vs. Tony Lopez, Yaqui López vs. Carlos De Leon.
 He also refereed George Foreman's comeback fight against Steve Zouski.